wp-plugins/woocommerce-novalnet-gateway/readme.txt

 == Upgrade Notice ==

+= 1.1.7 =

+	* The Payment Direct Debit Germany and Direct Debit Austria offered by the AG Novalnet be replaced from 01.08.2014 by the SEPA Direct Debit Scheme.
+	* Updated auto refill option for Credit card, Direct Debit SEPA payment methods
+	* Credit Card payment updated with 3D Secure authentication
+	* Compatibility has been checked upto woocommerce version 2.2.4

 = 1.1.1 =

   * Created option to display customer instruction at success page and order notification emails.